Drinara/Global-Salary-Analysis-for-Data-Analysts/README.md

 - **Power BI** for interactive visualizations
 - **CSV** dataset for initial analysis
 - **DAX** for calculated measures
+- **Geospatial Mapping**

 📸 Dashboard Preview
 ![image](https://github.com/user-attachments/assets/5f63508d-5560-4dc8-8bd3-b8028fed9f7f)

+## 📎 How to Use
+1. Open the `.pbix` file using Power BI Desktop.
+2. Interact with slicers, maps, and charts to explore trends.
+3. Customize visuals or add filters as needed.